How to Choose the Best Sunscreen for Your Skin Type

 In short:

-• Choose chemical if you want something lightweight and invisible
+• Choose a chemical if you want something lightweight and invisible

-• Choose mineral if you have sensitive, reactive, or acne-prone skin
+• Choose a mineral if you have sensitive, reactive, or skin prone to blemishes

 Oily Skin